k21971/EvilHack/doc/evilhack-changelog.md

 - Add clerical spellbook descriptions to the in-game encyclopedia
 - Don't penalize a priest's alignment if they try to use a bladed artifact weapon
+- Fix: Druid taking blame for pet killing a tree